About this listing

 Ideal for a weekend getaway from Boston, canoeing and kayaking on the river, hiking and cycling, and local history tours, there are numerous attractions nearby.
 The Sudbury River, Great Meadows National Wildlife Refuge, and the Pantry Brook Wildlife Area are within walking distance (5 min or less).
 Thoreau's Walden Pond, the Old North Bridge, Drumlin Farm Wildlife Sanctuary, the Decordova Museum and Sculpture Park, Hawthorne's Old Manse, the Louisa May Alcott House, Longfellow's Wayside Inn, and the historic Revolutionary War battle fields of Concord and Lexington are all within a 15-minute drive.

 NO Pets.
 (We love pets but want to maintain the pristine condition of the solid-wood floors, doors, and walls.)

-SHOES OFF INDOORS Please in order to protect the wood floors.
+SHOES OFF INDOORS Please (also to protect the wood floors).

 I am a non-smoker, a citizen of the EU (UK) and the USA, a student of Buddhism (Zen and Shambhala), and a sometime world-traveler who prefers to see places from an insider's perspective rather than as a tourist.